-The radio emission of solar flares detects by CALLISTO system at ACCIMT.
+The radio emissions of solar flares detect by CALLISTO system at ACCIMT.

 In 1996, ACCIMT hosted the UN/ESA workshop on Basic Space Science which resulted the commissioning of the GOTO 45cm Cassagrain telescope donated by the Japanese Government.
 This is the largest optical telescope facility available in Sri Lanka which is meant for carrying out basic research studies in astronomy as well as for teaching astronomy to school and university students.